terminap4r4d0x/aui/README.md

-# Archlinux Ultimate Install Script
+#Unattended Arch Install

-Install and configure archlinux has never been easier!
+## Based on Archlinux Ultimate Install Script

-You can try it first with a `virtualbox`
+My intial objective is an unattended install of a completely configured Arch system with Openbox as the WM.
+As such this will be configured to suit only my individual taste.
 ## Prerequisites

 - A working internet connection